Chapter 5: Contemporary India: Good Governance Balbharati Solutions for Political Science 12th Standard HSC Maharashtra State Board

 Solution:

 Good Governance aims to replace traditional public administration riddled with corruption and red-tapism and to make it more citizen-centric, responsible, and responsive.
 The core values of good governance include efficiency, inclusiveness, being consensus-oriented, transparency, accountability, etc. Specific programs aimed at good governance include setting up of Lokpal and Lokayuktas, Creating of Citizen's Charters, Right to Information Act, institutional mechanisms like NHRC, NCW, etc. E-Governance is one of the most important aspects of good governance.
-It involves the employment of Information and Communications Technology (L.C.T) to facilitate efficient and instant transmission and processing of information as well as storing and retrieval of data.
+It involves the employment of Information and Communications Technology (ICT) to facilitate efficient and instant transmission and processing of information as well as storing and retrieval of data.
 Thus, e-governance helps to implement core values of good governance such as transparency, effectiveness, accountability, and participation of citizens.

 Express your opinion.